microsoft/roman/README.md

 # RoMan

-This Python library provides real-time control of a robotic manipulator consisting of a UR5 arm and Robotiq gripper, with optional Robotiq FT 300 sensor and Takktile fingertips.
+This Python library provides real-time control of a robotic manipulator.
+The supported hardware is:
+- Universal Robots UR5 arm
+- Robotiq 2F/3F gripper
+- Robotiq FT 300 sensor
+- Takktile fingertip sensors

+The library is in active development and the APIs are still evolving.

 # Contributing